gblikas/set-theory-solutions-manual/README.md

 These exercises are from Paul Halmos book Naive Set Theory, This is a comprehensive list of all exercises from the book.

+Depending on your computers available libraries, it is recommended to use sharelatex.com.

 These exercises are here to help the self-learner;

 In addition, this is a raw, editable latex file.
 I will post pdfs.